Do you ever want to give up on writing? Read on to overcome doubt and find your calling as a writer.

 In The War of Art, Steven Pressfield writes,

-Fear and doubt feel like fire alarms, screaming at us to stop and get the heck out.
-“This is wrong,” our guts scream at us when we partake in the courageous act of telling a new story.
+Fear and doubt feel like fire alarms, screaming at us to stop and get the heck out when we try to tell a new story.

-Yet every artist experiences these emotions — even the famous ones we revere and covet.
+Yet every artist experiences these emotions — even the famous ones we revere.
 J.K.
 Rowling often withered under the deadlines and expectations for her Harry Potter sequels.
-While so many of us were wondering “How do I write a Harry Potter book?”
+While many of us were wondering “How do I write a Harry Potter book?”
 Rowling was anxiously wondering the same thing.

 Doubt is normal.
 Fear is normal.